 The Dr TLUD website is a comprehensive online reference for TLUD technology.
 To help manage the ongoing additions of new and historical content, we use WordPress software to power this website.
 If you are a first-time visitor or are unfamiliar with the features and navigation typically employed by WordPress-powered websites, please be sure to continue reading for a more detailed overview.

-The Dr TLUD website is built using a WordPress content management system which incorporates carefully-defined categories, tags, and various other features we believe best facilitate content navigation and access.
-This website also incorporates a unique “Direct Navigation” feature which we’ve created for special matrix or table-based link collections (more on this below).
+This website is built using the WordPress content management system with carefully-defined categories, tags, and various other features we believe best facilitate content navigation and access.
+Our website also incorporates a unique “Direct Navigation” feature which we’ve created for special matrix or table-based link collections (more on this below).